emitapp/emit-server-public/README.md

+# Biteup Cloud

-This is the subdirectory that will house all of the server-side logic for this app, like Cloud Functions and Firebase Security Rules.
+This is the repo that will house all of the server-side logic for this Biteup, like Cloud Functions and Security Rules.